The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Pennsylvania, US

 Offers Telehealth

 Dr. Friedenberg is a neurologist board certified in neurology, neurophysiology and electromyography by the American Board of Psychiatry and Neurology.
 His clinical interests include neuromuscular disease (including ALS and muscular dystrophy), electromyography, general neurology and neurologic education.
 He earned his medical degree from Temple University, and completed his residency and fellowship at Mayo Clinic, Rochester, MN.
 Dr. Friedenberg is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Myasthenia Gravis, Miller-Fisher Syndrome, Chronic Polyradiculoneuritis, and Guillain-Barre Syndrome.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Guillain-Barre Syndrome, Chronic Polyradiculoneuritis, and Miller-Fisher Syndrome.
+Dr. Friedenberg is currently accepting new patients.

 Advanced in Mitochondrial Trifunctional Protein Deficiency